 Deadline extended for applying to CSU schools

 The California State University (CSU) system extended their application deadline for high school and transfer students from Nov.
 30 to Dec.
-15 at 11:59 p.m., they announced in a press release.
-Students who already submitted their applications cannot go back and change them.
-They extended the deadline to support students struggling with challenges from COVID-19, […]
+15 at 11:59 p.m., they announced in a press […]

 Replacing cocktails with ‘mocktails’ and blogging: a student’s journey to sobriety

 Waking up, getting ready, going to a party, blacking out, waking up again the next day and doing it all over again.
-Then waking up on Sunday and trying to get homework and studying done for the week to party again the next weekend.
-The typical college lifestyle — pre-COVID-19, at least.
-What happens if […]
+Then waking up on Sunday and trying to […]

 Heidi Harmon on track for another two-year term